Adopted by President’s Cabinet 8/9/23; 7/29/24 AE

 1. Receiving and Evaluating the Conduct Complaint ("Initial Evaluation")

-1. Upon receipt of a Report, the AVP or designee will evaluate the Report and determine the appropriate course of action, considering the following factors:
+1. Upon receipt of a Report, the Title IX Coordinator or designee will evaluate the Report and determine the appropriate course of action, considering the following factors:

 • Verification of accuracy of Report;